rachitnigam/rachitnigam.com/content/post/first-two-years.md

 With the end of the Spring 2020 semester a month away, I have spent almost two academic years at Cornell.
 A quick rundown of everything that happened:

-#### Failures
+### Failures

-- Short paper on [FuTIL][] rejected from LCTES 2020.
+- Short paper on [FuTIL][] rejected from LCTES ’20.
-- Rejected from Facebook fellowship in 2020.
+- Rejected from Facebook fellowship ’20.
-- [Dahlia][] rejected from ASPLOS 2020 with two weak rejects.
+- [Dahlia][] rejected from ASPLOS ’20 with two weak rejects.
-- Rejected from Microsoft research internship for summer 2019.
+- Rejected from Microsoft research internship for summer ’19.
-- Rejected from Qualcomm fellowship application in 2019.
+- Rejected from Qualcomm fellowship application ’19.
-- Rejected from the Facebook fellowship in 2019.
+- Rejected from the Facebook fellowship ’19.
-- Rejected from the Symmantec fellowship.
+- Rejected from the Symmantec fellowship ’19.

-#### Successes
+### Successes

-- Short paper on [Diospyros][dios] accepted to LCTES 2020.
+- Short paper on [Diospyros][dios] accepted to LCTES ’20.
-- Selected as a finalist for the Qualcomm fellowship in 2020.
+- Selected as a finalist for the Qualcomm fellowship in ’20.
-- [Dahlia][] accepted to PLDI 2020 with two strong accepts and two weak accepts.
+- [Dahlia][] accepted to PLDI ’20.
-- Accepted research internship at [Facebook Reality Labs](frl) for summer 2019.
+- Accepted research internship at [Facebook Reality Labs](frl) for summer ’19.
-- Gave an invited talk to the Princeton Architecture and PL groups on Dahlia.
+- Gave an invited talk to the Princeton Architecture and PL groups.
 - Created and ran the [Great works in PL](great-pl) seminar.
-- Ran the programming languages retreat in Fall 2019.
+- Ran the programming languages retreat in Fall ’19.

 -----

-#### Fall 2018
+### Fall 2018

 I started at Cornell and was terrified that I would not be able to find an advisor.
 I setup meetings with the PL faculty and Cornell and decided to